"Programming the sexbots to enjoy sex seemed a sensible move at the time, but we didn't realize the consequences of their developing fetishes."

 - Krieger has also worked on a choking robot but instead of a humanoid robot, it's simply a disembodied robot arm that is controlled by a remote.
 He really only made it to satisfy Cheryl's choking fetish.
 And then there's the holographic AI that looks like a female anime character that is so lifelike that the state of New York allowed him to legally marry it.

-- Referred in South Park episode "Awesome-O", when one of the scientists ask if Cartman (disguised as the titular robot) is a "pleasure model".
+- Referred in South Park episode "Awesome-O", when one of the studio producers ask if Cartman (disguised as the titular robot) is also a "pleasure model".

 - Referenced in a Robot Chicken sketch in which a scientist is showing a highly advanced robot he created at a convention.
 A man in the crowd insistently asks "Can you fuck it?".
 When the scientist says no, the entire crowd loses interest and walks away.